nasa-gibs/worldview-options-eosdis/common/brand/pages/about.md

 # Welcome to @NAME@

-This tool from NASA's [EOSDIS](https://earthdata.nasa.gov/about) provides the capability to interactively browse global, full-resolution satellite imagery and then download the underlying data.
-Most of the 400+ available products are updated within three hours of observation, essentially showing the entire Earth as it looks "right now".
+This app from NASA's [EOSDIS](https://earthdata.nasa.gov/about) provides the capability to interactively browse over 600 global, full-resolution satellite imagery layers and then download the underlying data.
+Many of the available imagery layers are updated within three hours of observation, essentially showing the entire Earth as it looks "right now".
 This supports time-critical application areas such as wildfire management, air quality measurements, and flood monitoring.
 Arctic and Antarctic views of several products are also available for a "full globe" perspective.
 Browsing on tablet and smartphone devices is generally supported for mobile access to the imagery.

 <div class="right">
   <a href="https://earthdata.nasa.gov/gibs" class="gibs-logo"></a>